Powered99/D-MAG-Firmware/README.md

 **Feel free to use and modify it however!** - If you do, please **credit me** in your project if you're publishing it / it's documentation.

 # Features:
-- Read from 4 or more PWM FGM3+ sensors, via PWM or ADCs
+- Reads from 4 or more PWM FGM3+ sensors, via PWM or ADCs (Auto-detect sensors on non-disabled channels)
-- Keep track of time and read temperature with RTC
+- Utilizes both CPU-Cores to drastically improve performance
-- (Auto-detect sensors on non-disabled channels)
+- Takes up to 2048 sensor samples and filters them using an averaged median array (up to 128 filtered samples)
-- Take up to 2048 sensor samples and filter them using an averaged median array (up to 128 filtered samples)
+- Keeps track of time and reads temperature using RTC
-- Log data with accurate date/time on an SD card with a flexible logging system in various formats (IAGA-2002 / DMAG-2026)
+- Logs data with accurate date/time on an SD card with a flexible logging system in various formats (IAGA-2002 / DMAG-2026)
-- Display sensor readings / settings, etc. in the UI
+- Displays sensor readings / settings, etc. in the UI
 - Sensor calibrations and configurable settings at runtime
 - Saving and loading settings and calibrations to / from NVM (non-volatile-memory)
-- Autonomous logger recovery from crashes / power outages using NVM
+- Autonomous logger recovery from crashes / power outages using NVM flag

 # Upcoming features I'm working on / planning:
-- Running measurements on CORE #1 (to avoid overhead from other system components, thus improving precision and speed)
+- Tweaking system sensor configurations for optimal precision and performance.
 - Some missing or unfinished settings in the settings page (like at-runtime RTC / median sample count / log elements and formatting configuration)
-- Compatibility with EAS-based DIY sensors over I2C
+- Support for ADS1115 and EAS-based DIY sensors over I2C
 - SD-card hot-plugging
 - Other features, like display power-saving, further optimizations, etc.